WHAT ARE TORN OR STRETCHED EARLOBES?

 Any of the earlobe enlargements usually can benefit from the addition of a dermal hyaluronic filler to give more support.

 IN-OFFICE PROCEDURE and RECOVERY

-Dr. Schwartz performs torn earlobe repair in the office.
+Dr. Schwartz performs torn earlobe repair at his Beverly Hills office.
 He has developed numbing protocols so most patients do not feel anything during the procedure.
 Everyone that Dr. Schwartz has performed this on has been able to return to work the next day.
 Your stitches will be removed in a week.
 Depending upon the severity of the torn earlobe and the skin thickness, Dr. Schwartz may allow the area to be re-pierced between 3 – 6 months.